dievus/geeMailUserFinder/README.md

 geeMailUserFinder is used for identifying valid Gmail accounts without the risk of account lockouts.
 The tool parses responses to identify if a cookie is issued for valid accounts, and responds appropriately if the user is valid.

+Note that on occasion you may find that an email account that returns valid is not actual valid.
+This is likely due to the username not being permitted in the Gmail system, and I believe they issue a cookie for those as a way to prevent them.

 ## Usage
 ##### Installing geeMailUserFinder